Shaga-Matula/Mastermind_PG/README.md

 ### Frameworks - Libraries - Programs Used

 * [Google Fonts](https://fonts.google.com/)
-   * Google fonts were used to import the 'Roboto' font throughout the style.css.
+   * Google fonts were used to import the 'Tilt Neon' font throughout the style.css.
 * [Git](https://git-scm.com/)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * [GitHub](https://github.com/)